Anshul619/Golang/ModulesPackages/Readme.md

 go get golang.org/x/text@v0.3.5 //To add, upgrade, or downgrade a dependency
 ````

-# How to build and install Go Programs?
-(Go-CLI commands)
+# Go runtime
 - Go does have an extensive library, called the [runtime](https://pkg.go.dev/runtime), that is part of every Go program.
-- The runtime library implements [garbage collection](../GarbageCollector/Readme.md), [concurrency](../ConcurrencyGoRoutines), stack management, and other critical features of the Go language.
+- The runtime library implements [garbage collection](../GarbageCollector/Readme.md), [concurrency](https://github.com/Anshul619/Concurrency-Go), stack management, and other critical features of the Go language.
-- It is important to understand, however, that Go's runtime does not include a virtual machine, such as is provided by the Java runtime.
+- It is important to understand, however, that Go's runtime **does not include** a virtual machine, such as is provided by the Java runtime.
 - Go programs are compiled ahead of time to native machine code.

+# Go cli commands

 | Title                                                                | Command                                                                                                                                         | Remarks                                                                                                                                                                                                      |
 |----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|